elliotfayman/Website/README.md

 ### Projects

 ### Contact Me
-Form that users can use to reach a user directly via email.
+Form that users can use to reach a user directly via email or other forms such as linkedin or github.
 To achieve this, GetForm was implimented.